locomotivemtl/charcoal-validator/README.md

 This validator skips null or empty strings.
 Use the [Null Validator](#null-validator) or the [Empty Validator](#empty-validator) to check for those cases, if need.

-This validator works with unicode by default (using `mb_strlen`).
+This validator works with unicode by default (using `mb_strlen` for comparison).
 It can be disabled by setting the `unicode` option to false.

 ### Options